Public Interest Disclosures

 - of information that tends to show ‘disclosable conduct’

-- made to an authorised officer or supervisor of the discloser.
+- made to an Authorised Officer or supervisor of the discloser.

 Information on this page applies to internal PIDs only.
 Please refer to the Commonwealth Ombudsman’s website for more information on other types of PIDs, such as: